 Sorry, Invinoveritas, who gets extra points for the Latin name that I could figure out on my own.

 They made a movie of this book a few years back.
+You can find where it’s streaming in The Ultimate Asterix and Obelix Streaming Guide.

 My review is posted over here.
 It includes lots of screenshots and the trailer, itself.
 Oddly enough, the movie mixes in a plot point from “Asterix and the Goths” out of left field.